anlthms/neon-old/doc/source/util.rst

 ``range`` so in each case an iterator will be returned.
 In situations where an iterator is not feasible, wrapping the compatible range call in ``list(range(x))`` is recommended

+The :attr:`neon.util.compat.pickle` should be used for serialization and deserialization of python objects.
+On python2 it aliases cPickle and under python3 it aliases pickle (which first attempts to import the faster cPickle equivalent where available).

+The :attr:`neon.util.compat.queue` should be used whenever the python2 Queue module is needed.
+In python3 this was renamed to queue.